9.4. Internal Layout of XLOG Record

 9.4.2.2.
 Non-Backup Block

 In non-backup blocks, the layout of the data portion differs depending on the operation.
-Here, the XLOG record for an INSERT statement is explained as a representative example.
+The XLOG record for an INSERT statement is explained here as a representative example.
 See Figure 9.8(b).
-In this case, the XLOG record for the INSERT statement is composed of two data structures and one data object:
+In this case, the XLOG record consists of two data structures and one data object:

 2. The xl_heap_insert structure.